 At the University of Colorado Boulder, I taught students of all ages.
 See the list below for some examples:

-- During Spring 2016, I co-taught “Science in the Public Sphere.”
-This course teaches senior STEM students to communicate their science outside of academia.
-As part of the course, students wrote a “white paper” assignment.
+- Spring 2016 — I co-taught Science in the Public Sphere.
+This course helps senior STEM students learn to communicate their science outside of academia.
+As part of the course, students wrote a “white paper”.
 My job was to help them target their white paper to a specific audience.

 - Summer 2015 — I co-taught two biotechnology classes to high school students with Liz Specht through the CU Science Discovery program.
 These classes had a heavy laboratory component (students learned basic molecular biology and biochemistry laboratory techniques) and included a visit to a local biotech company, a career panel with scientists in various stages of their careers and independent projects where students designed their own organism to solve a global problem or debated on current ethical biotechnology issues.

 - 2009-2015 — I worked in the SMART summer program.
 Ever year, I worked with ~25 STEM undergraduate students.
 I designed and taught workshops for poster presentation skills, grant writing, and experimental design.
 I also advised individual students on scientific writing and oral presentation skills and assisted students with the development of three minute “elevator” speeches.